-- AOM cohort: Received tirzepatide (Zepbound) or semaglutide (Wegovy) during the identification period, with the first AOM claim considered the index date. - Non-AOM cohort: Not prescribed AOMs, with random index dates matching the AOM cohort.
-A 1% random sample was analyzed.
+- AOM cohort: Received tirzepatide (Zepbound) or semaglutide (Wegovy) during the identification period; the first AOM claim was designated as the index date. - Non-AOM cohort: Not prescribed AOMs, with random index dates matching the AOM cohort; a 1% random sample was analyzed.